 - Amy Jo Osborn, President + CEO at Austin Hatcher Foundation for Pediatric Cancer

-- Tim Bailey, Executive Director of The SpaceKind Foundation and Supervisor of Inflight for Zero Gravity Corporation
+- Tim Bailey, Executive Director of The SpaceKind Foundation and Inflight Manager for Zero-G

 - Christy Fair, Operations Director for Yuri’s Night